Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * max is the maximum angle or position
 * cont means the axis is continuous and has no min/max angles
 * home is the home position in degrees or mm.
 The value can be outside min and max, the endstop can be low or high type

+If An is not defined for an axis, then the M208 values are used for homing: depending in low or high end the S1 or S0 value and taking the values as limits.
+A prismatic X, Y, Z axis or A, B, C rotary axes are handled this way.
+Rotary X, Y, Z axes must be defined with An, because M208 X, Y, Z values are cartesian values, and rotary axis values are angles.

 Currently there is no continuous axis in RRF core, but when it exists, this setting will ignore angle limits.